How Your Data Are Used

 - Student Transcript and Academic Record Repository Data Use Matrix

 - Michigan Postsecondary Data Inventory Data Use Matrix

 The matrices show whether a field is required, optional, or required only if relevant.
 (E.g., districts only report Title I eligibility for students who are Title I eligible.)

 Note:The Michigan Student Data System matrix has multiple tabs because of the large number of federal reporting requirements associated with these data.
 Its Data Summary tab lists (and links to) each of these functional areas/tabs.
 In addition, the Report Notes tab identifies other ways MSDS data support education.
 For example, CEPI matches information from the Department of Health and Human Services to identify children who are eligible for free meals.
 This direct certification process means children receive meals without having to complete an application - and schools avoid cumbersome paperwork.
 This school year we directly certified more than 700,000 children (90-95% percent of eligible children).

-To access additional information about federal reporting requirements, please refer to the Education Data Exchange Network (EDEN) report specifications.
-Every report submitted via EDEN has a report code preceding the report name in the matrices (e.g., N079 Accountability, under the non-XML specifications for a given school year).
-We have included hyperlinks in these names to the applicable specifications and instructions governing each particular report on the U.S. Department of Education Web site.
+For more information about federal requirements, refer to the EDFacts file specifications.
+Every report submitted via EDFacts has a report code and name in the matrices (e.g., FS103 Accountability), and links to the report's specifications on the U.S. Department of Education's website.